henrysnavarro/designs/README.md

 ## Novel Table Tennis Racquet Design
 In 2013 I was playing table tennis frequently for a stretch of a few months.
 During that time I started wondering if a more ergonomic and effective manner of holding and using the racquet is possible.
 As a result I came up with the following racquet design.
+After building my design I tested it by playing with other players who were good and used the conventional racket design.
+I was happy to win a few games against good players using this design.

 ### Concept Illustration
 <img src="ttrd_perspective_operation_view.png" width="500px">